MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/migration-upgrade/upgrade-data-to-latest-update.md

     - If upgrading from the July 2017 release (also known as 7.2) 7.2.11792.56024: No additional fix is needed for this issue.

  > [!IMPORTANT]
- > If you have a golden database environment, and you have installed application fixes from Step 3 and checked them into Visual Studio Team Services, ensure that the latest code is synchronized to your golden database environment and that a full database synchronize has been run.
-A full database sync is required because it populates a new table that is used when upgrading the golden database.
+ > If you have a golden database environment, and you have installed the application fixes from Step 3 and checked them into Visual Studio Team Services, ensure that the latest code is synchronized to your golden database environment and that a full database synchronization has been run.
+A full database synchronization is required because this step populates a new table that is used when upgrading the golden database.

 4. If you're upgrading a database that began as a standard demo data database, you must also run the following script.
 This step is required because the demo data contains bad records for some kernel X++ classes.